cms-patatrack/The-Optimizer/README.md

 ### Objective Function

-Depending on the optimization mode (see [next section](#mopso-arguments)), the Objective function can be defined in two way:
+Depending on the optimization mode, the Objective function can be defined in two way:

 In `individual` mode, the objective function is evaluated particle by particle at every iteration and is called as: